Sealers for Concrete Effect Renders UK — Atlas Bejca Application Guide

 Resealing is straightforward provided the existing coating is intact and the substrate is clean and dry.
 Lightly clean the surface with a soft brush to remove atmospheric deposits, confirm a moisture meter reading below 4 %, and apply a fresh coat at the standard rate of 0.10–0.15 kg/m².
 The new coat bonds to the residual sealer film and refreshes both the colour depth and the hydrophobic protection without requiring removal of the original layer.

 Sealing a concrete effect render is the final step that locks in the design intent and protects the facade investment for years of UK weather exposure.
 The process is uncomplicated when the correct curing interval, application rate, and weather window are observed — allow a minimum of 3 days at +20 °C for the base render to cure, apply at 0.10–0.15 kg/m² in one consistent direction, and ensure 24 hours of dry weather after application.
-Ready to start your project — or specifying for one?
-Explore the complete concrete effect render collection at Renders World to choose the compatible base render, matching sealer, and application products in one place — all available for next-day UK site delivery.
+Ready to start your project, or specifying for one?
+Explore the full concrete effect render range at Renders World to choose the compatible base render, matching sealer, and application products in one place — all available for next-day UK site delivery from our Southampton warehouse.